lbryio/herald.go/readme.md

-# LBRY Hub
+# LBRY Herald

-A hub provides back-end services to LBRY clients.
+A herald server provides back-end services to LBRY clients.
 Services include

 - URL resolution
 - search
-- wallet services (getting and sending transactions, address subscription)
 - hub federation and discovery

 This project will eventually subsume and replace the